 Household hazardous waste (HHW) requires special care when you dispose of it.
 HHW is PROHIBITED from the landfill.
-Below we have provided valuable information on what is household hazardous waste, what to look for to find it, reasons why it should be properly handled, tips on how to manage it, and what you should do to dispose of it the right way.
+Below we have provided valuable information on what household hazardous waste is, what to look for to find it, reasons why it should be properly handled, tips on how to manage it, and what you should do to dispose of it the right way.

 Household hazardous waste is the discarded, unused, or leftover portion of household products containing toxic chemicals.
 Always read the product labels.
 Any product which is labeled DANGER, WARNING, CAUTION, POISONOUS, TOXIC, FLAMMABLE, CORROSIVE, REACTIVE, or EXPLOSIVE should be considered hazardous.

 - Toxic: cause health problems for humans or wildlife (Example: Pesticides)

 - Flammable/Ignitable: catch fire easily (Example: gasoline, paint thinner)

 - Corrosive: eat away at other materials (Example: strong acids or gases, drain cleaner)

 - Reactive: react violently with other chemicals or even air, water, shock or friction (Example: pool chemicals, chlorine bleach)